chazgraham/Chazs-E-commerce-Back-End/README.md

 Before running this application you must install -please npm install/npm install dotenv/npm install express sequelize mysql2

 ## Application Usage
--The usage is to keep track of an employers employees through the use of databases.
+-The usage is to keep track of products and their rrespective categories through the use of databases.

 ## Contributors
 By Chaz Graham